AdaptableTools/showcase-adaptable-fdc3/README.md

-# AdapTable FDC3 Showcase
+# AdapTable FDC3 Integration Showcase

-## FDC3 Integration in AdapTable Example

 This is a very basic example of FDC3 interop capabilities in AdapTable.